COVID-19 update: We are OPEN. Please read my blog post regarding the coronavirus and how it affects your dogs and cats.

 As an expert Certified Behaviorist and Trainer, Russell needs to experience what is going on firsthand with your dog in his care, away from the parents and the home environment that may be contributing to the underlying behavior problem.
 This way he can thoroughly evaluate your dog’s behavior, health, and training and reduce problem behaviors and teach new appropriate behaviors instead.

 It is imperative not to create more fear, anxiety, and stress but instead to work to reduce any underlying fear and build trust, love, connection, confidence, safety, and communication.

 Ultimately, fear-free foundational relationship-building exercises cultivated throughout your dog’s boarding and training time with Russell, allows your dog’s thinking, learning, and understanding to increase and their fears to go down.
 This enables a dog to learn obedience training and many other cues and behaviors in a comfortable, optimal, enjoyable, and loving environment where they look forward to learning and wanting to please.

 Russell’s goal is to educate and teach the dog and family simultaneously, as quickly as possible as you are the ones living with your dog and need to understand how, why, when, and what to do in order to effect change.
-This is also the most cost-effective method.
+This is also the most cost-effective and time-effective method.

 It depends on many factors!
 Too many to list, especially without speaking with you or meeting your beloved pet!
 How much do you want your dog to learn?
 How many behavior problems are present?
 How food motivated is your dog?
 Does your dog get diarrhea easily?
 Can they healthily eat a wide variety of foods and treats?
 How old is your dog and how long have you had your dog are some of the many factors that go into that answer.
 However, after the first week, we can give you a more accurate answer to that question.